CRA vs ISO 27001: The Compliance Gaps Your ISMS Won't Cover

 - ISO 27001 certification shows organizational security maturity

-- CRA compliance is per-product regulatory requirement
+- CRA compliance is a per-product regulatory requirement

-- Having ISO 27001 does NOT exempt you from CRA
+- Having ISO 27001 does not exempt you from CRA

 Using ISO 27001 in CRA Context